 Outside of her film and television work, she continues to produce the award-winning website “Amy Poehler’s Smart Girls,” which showcases real girls who are changing the world by being themselves.

-Poehler has multiple projects in development and/or production, as part of her production company, Paper Kite Productions.
-She serves as executive producer on the critically acclaimed streaming series “Russian Doll,” starring Natasha Lyonne.
-Poehler is perhaps best known for her starring role on the Emmy-nominated comedy series “Parks and Recreation,” which completed its seventh and final season in February 2015.
-Her portrayal of “Leslie Knope” earned her a 2014 Golden Globe for Best Actress in a TV Series, Musical, or Comedy; the 2014 American Comedy Award for Best Actress in a TV Comedy; and a 2013 Gracie Award.
-For her work on the show, Poehler received six consecutive Emmy nominations, two additional Golden Globe nominations and three Screen Actors Guild Awards nominations.
+Poehler perhaps is best known for her starring role on the Emmy Award-nominated comedy series “Parks and Recreation,” which completed its seventh and final season in February 2015.
+Her portrayal of “Leslie Knope” earned her a 2014 Golden Globe for Best Actress in a TV Series, Musical, or Comedy; the award for Best Actress in a TV Comedy at the 2014 American Comedy Awards; and a 2013 Gracie Award.
+For her work on the show, Poehler also received six consecutive Emmy Award nominations, two additional Golden Globe nominations and three Screen Actors Guild Award nominations.

-Poehler’s first book, “Yes Please,” was released in October 2014 and debuted at #1 on The New York Times Best Seller list.
+Poehler’s first book, “Yes Please,” was released in October 2014 and debuted at #1 on the New York Times Best Sellers list.
 The book spent more than 23 weeks on the list.

-Poehler co-hosted the Golden Globe Awards, alongside Tina Fey, for three consecutive years, from 2013-2015, a role that was consistently met with much critical acclaim.
-She has made memorable appearances on television, ranging from “Arrested Development” to “Wonder Showzen.”
-She also was a guest voice on THE SIMPSONS.
+Alongside Fey, Poehler co-hosted the Golden Globe Awards for three consecutive years, from 2013-2015, a role that was consistently met with critical acclaim.
+She returned as host with Fey for the telecast in February 2021.